 Duke Energy is a John Wayne-sized power business.
-The company serves electric and gas customers in the South and Midwest.
+It serves electric and gas customers in the South and Midwest.
 Its US Franchised Electric and Gas unit operates primarily through its Duke Energy Carolinas, Duke Energy Ohio, Duke Energy Indiana and Duke Energy Kentucky regional businesses.
-The company has 57,700 MW of electric generating capacity from diverse mix of coal, nuclear, natural gas, oil, and renewable resources.
+The company has 57,500 MW of electric generating capacity from diverse mix of coal, nuclear, natural gas, oil, and renewable resources.
 Duke Energy also has domestic commercial and international power assets.
+The company serves 7.2 million electric retail customers in six states in the Southeast and Midwest.
 While it is focused on energy operations, Duke also has some limited insurance, real estate, and telecom assets.

 The company has retail energy customers in Florida, Indiana, Kentucky, North Carolina, Ohio, and South Carolina.
 Its US service area covers 104,000 square miles with an estimated population of 22 million.
 It also has commercial power plants in the US as well as in Argentina, Brazil, Ecuador, El Salvador, Guatemala, and Peru.

 Duke Energy has 7.2 million electric utility customers and 500,000 gas customers in the US.
 It has about 11,690 MW of US-based commercial power capacity and the largest nuclear generating fleet in the country.
 It also has about 4,900 MW of power capacity outside of the US (in Latin America).